 The indicated total LTCG tax rate includes the 3.8% Net Investment Income (NII) federal tax that applies to individuals, estates and trusts with modified adjusted gross income (MAGI) above applicable threshold amounts (\$200,000 for single and head of household; \$250,000 for married filing jointly).
 NII generally includes gross income from taxable interest, dividends, annuities, royalties and rents (unless derived from a trade or business that isn't a passive activity or trading business) and net gains on assets generating NII, net of allowable expenses.
 For the purposes of this calculator, your MAGI is assumed to equal your taxable income.

-- Liquidation values shown in this analysis do not reflect the impact of commissions and other selling costs you may incur, which would lower the net sale proceeds and amounts available for reinvestment. - If you sell your concentrated stock position, pay capital gains taxes on the amount of realized gain and then reinvest the after-tax proceeds in a replacement portfolio, your newly acquired positions will have a cost basis equal to the reinvestment amount, which cost basis is used in calculating the net liquidation proceeds to you of selling your portfolio investments at the end of your expected holding period.
+2 Liquidation values shown in this analysis do not reflect the impact of commissions and other selling costs you may incur, which would lower the net sale proceeds and amounts available for reinvestment.

+3 If you sell your concentrated stock position, pay capital gains taxes on the amount of realized gain and then reinvest the after-tax proceeds in a replacement portfolio, your newly acquired positions will have a cost basis equal to the reinvestment amount, which cost basis is used in calculating the net liquidation proceeds to you of selling your portfolio investments at the end of your expected holding period.
 To simplify the analysis, returns of the replacement portfolio are assumed to consist exclusively of long-term capital gains realized upon liquidation.
-Taxes paid on current income and gains realized over the holding period of the replacement portfolio would lower your net returns at liquidation. - In the analysis of diversifying your concentrated stock position without recognition of gain, the cost basis of your concentrated stock position is assumed to carry over to the replacement portfolio, which cost basis is used in calculating the net liquidation proceeds to you of selling the replacement portfolio at the end of your expected holding period.
+Taxes paid on current income and gains realized over the holding period of the replacement portfolio would lower your net returns at liquidation.

+4 In the analysis of diversifying your concentrated stock position without recognition of gain, the cost basis of your concentrated stock position is assumed to carry over to the replacement portfolio, which cost basis is used in calculating the net liquidation proceeds to you of selling the replacement portfolio at the end of your expected holding period.
 To simplify the analysis, returns of the replacement portfolio are assumed to consist exclusively of long-term capital gains realized upon liquidation.
-Taxes paid on current income and gains realized over the holding period of the replacement portfolio would lower your net returns at liquidation. - Your actuarial life expectancy is assumed to equal the midpoint of the male and female life expectancies as of 2013 (rounded to the nearest whole number of years) for someone your age, based on information available on the Social Security Administration web site. - Upon your death, the tax basis of assets included in your estate will increase or decrease to their fair market value as of the date of death or six months thereafter, eliminating potential income tax liability for previously accrued capital gains.
+Taxes paid on current income and gains realized over the holding period of the replacement portfolio would lower your net returns at liquidation.

+5 Your actuarial life expectancy is assumed to equal the midpoint of the male and female life expectancies as of 2013 (rounded to the nearest whole number of years) for someone your age, based on information available on the Social Security Administration web site.

+6 Under current federal law, upon your death the tax basis of assets included in your estate will increase or decrease to their fair market value as of the date of death or six months thereafter, eliminating potential income tax liability for previously accrued capital gains.
 Assets included in your estate not designated for charitable purposes or other permitted exclusions will be subject to federal estate tax at a current rate of 40% to the extent the value of your taxable estate plus the cumulative amount of your non-excluded lifetime gifts exceeds the federal gift and estate tax exemption amount, which is \$13.61 million for individuals and \$27.22 million for married couples in 2024.
 Certain states also impose estate taxes.
 This analysis does not consider federal or state estate taxes.